cedricbatailler/JSmediation/cran-comments.md

 ## Release summary

-This is a patch release.
+This is the resubmission of a patch release.

+This resubmission fixes missing tags in documentation raising NOTES on CRAN systems.
+It also adds the revdep/ folder in .Rbuildignore.

 This release fixes an issue raised because of a recent {see} update.
 It also removes some internal {dplyr} code that had been deprecated.